This information tells you what a bank overdraft is and gives some tips about how to avoid getting overdrawn without permission.

 If you think you might go overdrawn, get in touch with the bank straightaway to make an agreement.

 If you can't pay off your overdraft or find yourself relying on it long-term, you may have financial difficulties.
 Speak to the bank about your options.
-The Lending Code says that the bank should treat you sympathetically.
-If you think your bank is not not doing this you can make a complaint to the Financial Ombudsman Service.
+The Standards of Lending Practice says that the bank should treat you sympathetically.
+If you think your bank is not doing this you can make a complaint to the Financial Ombudsman Service.

-For more information about the Lending Code and what your bank should do, see Banks and building societies.
+For more information about the Standards of Lending Practice and what your bank should do, see Banks and building societies.

 The Money Advice Service